Kevin Stevens: NHL career

+Stevens was sent to the Boston Bruins in 1995 along with Shawn McEachern for Glen Murray and Bryan Smolinski.
+Stevens was never given a chance to succeed in Boston except in preseason when he was paired with Adam Oates and Cam Neely.
+Stevens did not get along with head coach Steve Kasper and found himself playing on the third or fourth line.
+The enmity went to the point where Kasper benched not only Stevens but also Neely during a January 3 game.
+22 days later, he was traded to the Los Angeles Kings for Rick Tocchet.
+In 61 total games with Boston and Los Angeles, he had 13 goals with 23 assists in 61 games.
+In his only full season with Los Angeles, he had 14 goals with 20 assists in 69 games.

-During the 1999–2000 season, Stevens struggled.
-Not only did he rarely see the ice during this season, but after a game against the St. Louis Blues, he was caught in an East St. Louis, Illinois motel with a prostitute and crack cocaine.
+On August 28, 1997, Stevens was traded to the New York Rangers for Luc Robitaille.
+He had one more 20-goal season in the season with 23 in 81 games.
+The season saw him struggle to just 8 points in 38 games.
+In January 2000, following a game against the St. Louis Blues, he was caught in a Collinsville, Illinois motel with a prostitute and crack cocaine.
 After this event, Stevens entered the NHL/NHLPA Substance Abuse and Behavioral Health Program.

-After being released from the program, he played a brief stint with the Philadelphia Flyers before being traded to the Pittsburgh Penguins for a second time in 2001.
-His return to Pittsburgh revitalized Stevens, where he impressed by scoring 23 points in 32 games reuniting with his former line mates Mario Lemieux and Jaromir Jagr, and adding a further six points in 17 playoff games as the Penguins reached the Eastern Conference Finals.
+After being released from the program, he latched onto to the Philadelphia Flyers in the season, playing 23 games.
+He was traded to the Penguins in January 2001.
+His return to Pittsburgh revitalized Stevens, where he impressed by scoring 23 points in 32 games reuniting with his former line mates Mario Lemieux and Jaromir Jagr, and adding a further six points in 17 playoff games as the Penguins reached the Eastern Conference Final.
 He then re-signed with the Penguins for the 2001-02 season.
 However, after struggling with just one goal in 32 games, he left the team before a game in Buffalo in January, 2002 to fly back home to Pittsburgh and discuss his future with his wife.
 He ultimately did not return to the team, and retired from professional hockey.

 Stevens returned the Penguins in an off-ice role as a talent scout from 2005 to 2012, including the 2008-09 NHL season, when the Penguins (and Stevens) won their third Stanley Cup.
 In 2017, he was hired again by the team, this time as a Special Assignment Scout.